matteo14c/HaploCoV/docs/source/haplocov.rst

 HaploCoV uses collections of genomic variants with high frequency in a specific country/region/locale to define and identify novel candidate variants/lineages of SARS-CoV-2.

-For your convenience, a collection of *pre-computed* files is available in the main repository.
-If you want to use one of these files, you simply have to enter the file/files name in the fifth column of your *locales* configuration file.
+For your convenience, a collection of *pre-computed* genomic variants files is available in the main repository under the folder **alleleVariantSet**.
+If you want to use one of these files, you simply have to enter the file/files name in the fifth column of your *locales* configuration file (comma separated).
 HaploCoV will detect the file and run all the analyses for you.

 Precomputed sets of genomic variants/files can broadly be categorized into 4 main classes: